Jerry Brainum details the importance of supplementing with BCAAs and when to use them.

 Benefits of BCAAs

 The benefits of BCAAs go far beyond simply muscle growth.
-They are known to aid in recovery and also decrease muscle soreness (3), giving your body that much needed time to rest and your muscles that well-deserved time to grow.
+They are known to aid in muscle recovery and decrease muscle soreness and fatigue (3), giving your body that much needed time to rest and your muscles that well-deserved time to grow.
 When it comes to cognitive function and mental fatigue, BCAAs have been shown to convert brain chemicals to reduce whatever fatigue may creep in (4).
-Being able to work at a high level requires all cylinders to be firing at maximum capacity and with the benefits of muscle growth, recovery support, and cognitive assistance, the benefits of BCAAs are something to consider when looking into a supplement.
+Being able to work at a high level requires all cylinders to be firing at maximum capacity and with the benefits of muscle growth, recovery support, and cognitive assistance, the benefits of BCAAs, including reducing muscle exhaustion, are something to consider when looking into a supplement.

 Are They Worth Taking?

 To put something else in the mix are EAAs.
-EAAs must be present for full muscle protein synthesis to take effect (5), so for those looking to put on muscle mass, it may be wise to look towards an EAA supplement as opposed to solely a BCAA supplement.
+EAAs must be present for full muscle protein synthesis to take effect (5), so for those looking to put on muscle mass and reduce body fat, it may be wise to look towards an EAA supplement as opposed to solely a BCAA supplement.
 Taking EAAs is also beneficial because your body cannot produce them on its own.
 People have started to push EAAs as opposed to BCAAs for this reason, so it may be worth your time to research both and see what works for you.
+Branched-chain amino acid supplements, including BCAAs and grams, can be a valuable addition to your fitness routine, especially when it comes to muscle growth, physical performance, and reducing body fat.
+However, BCAAs can also be found in whole protein supplements as well as in a large variety of protein-rich foods.

 With so many supplements, we are all looking for the best ways to maximize our gains.
 When it comes down to it, we need to do what is best for us and our personal needs.
-If your diet is low in protein, then taking this supplement may be beneficial.
+If your diet is low in protein, then consulting with a registered dietitian nutritionist (RDN) may be beneficial before considering this supplement.
 However, if you already have a high protein diet and you use a whey supplement, then you are getting the proper nutrients without the need for a supplement.
 Running a solid regimen and having consistent workouts is the initial key to see growth, but research both BCAAs and EAAs to see if these will benefit you.

 *Images courtesy of Envato